william-toth/iliad-proj/README.md

 ## Results

-Sum of all scores: 9641308394
+Sum of all scores: **9641308394**

 Fastest run: 32.5 seconds at ~3600 max degreee of parallelism

-Because the runtime of the program depends on the machine, I believe I could reach much faster times (potentially sub 20 seconds) on a newer computer with more CPU/Memory, such as a 2024 M4 Macbook Pro, but would probably hit slower times on a less powerful machine
+Because the runtime of the program depends on the machine, I believe I could reach much faster times (potentially sub 20 seconds) on a newer computer with more CPU/Memory that can handle running 5k+ threads at once, such as a 2024 M4 Macbook Pro, but would probably hit slower times on a less powerful machine.

 ## Stretegies